On this page you’ll find an overview of the beaches of south east Sardinia.

 Walk north for a few hundred meters along the beach from Scoglio di Peppino, and you'll reach Ginestre beach (Spiaggia delle Ginestre).
 This is the south section of Costa Rei's main beach.
 Spiaggia delle Ginestre has a length of over 2 kilometers, until it changes into the beach of Marina Rei (Spiaggia di Marina Rei).
 Waters are shallow here for the first few meters, it's a very suitable beach for families with children.
 It offers a full range of facilities, including several spots to park your car, and a beachfront camping.
 Several cafés and restaurants are scattered along the beach.
 Highly recommended!

-Beaches of South East Sardinia - Tertenia
+South East Sardinia - Tertenia

 Beaches Near Tertenia